DaiF1/Oditor/README.md

 ## Text editing

-Oditor is a text editor written with Vim keybindings.
+Oditor is a text editor for OCaml.
+It provides syntax highlighting for `.ml` files and uses Vim key bindings.

 ### Normal mode

-You can move around using HJKL, enter insert mode by pressing I and command mode by pressing ':'.
+You can move around using 'h', 'j', 'k', 'l' or using the 'e', 'w' and 'b' motions.

 The text will automatically scroll up or down by moving the cursor out of the screen.

+You can enter Insert mode by pressing:

+- 'i' to insert on current character

+- 'a' to insert on next character

+- 'I' to insert at the start of the line

+- 'A' to insert at the end of the line

 ### Insert mode